mckennapsean/dissertation/content/03-framework.md

 multilinear [@Kumar2012; @Teal2010; @Gandra2013a].
 These creative process models
 advocate that there is no one right way in which to engage in the design activities of a framework.

-![
-  For conducting the design activity framework in real-world visualization projects, we have synthesized two basic movement ordering principles for design activities.
-The first principle is that moving forward must advance only to the adjacent activity (backward movement is unrestricted), and the second principle is that activities may be conducted in parallel or in a hierarchical fashion based on the design team's focus and division of work.
-These principles support flexible, iterative, and multilinear design across each of the different activities.
-](figures/daf/activity-timeline.pdf){#fig:order width="100%"}

 We identified two basic principles for the design activity framework when it